Clifford Ball (aviation): Ball Airline merger

-After the passing of the Air Mail Act of 1930 many small Airlines were forced to merge in order to meet the new government requirements.
-Cliff merged his Cleveland-Pittsburgh-Washington passenger line with the new Pennsylvania Air Lines (PAL).
-Officers of the new "Path of the Eagle" were Cliff Ball as President and general manager; R Park Marshall as Vice-President and Director; Arthur Ball as Secretary and Treasurer; and W C Smith as Director.
+After the passing of the Air Mail Act of 1930 many small airlines were forced to merge in order to meet the new government requirements.
+Ball merged his Cleveland-Pittsburgh-Washington passenger line with the new Pennsylvania Air Lines (PAL).
+Officers of the new "Path of the Eagle" were Ball as president and general manager; R Park Marshall as vice-president and director; Arthur Ball as secretary and treasurer; and W C Smith as Director.
 The merger would keep Pittsburgh on the feeder line connecting the transcontinental route.
 Synchronizing the "Path of the Eagle" allowed travel from Oakland, CA to NY using connections with Boeing Lines, Pittsburgh Airways, Stout Air Lines, and Western Air Express.
-With the merger came new services and rates encompassing all Cliff's business.
-Cliff added passenger service to Cleveland, Chicago, St. Louis and St. Paul.
+With the merger came new services and rates encompassing all Ball's business.
+Ball added passenger service to Cleveland, Chicago, St. Louis and St. Paul.
 Service between New Castle, Chicago, and Washington was added.
 The Akron, Youngstown, and New Castle line was inaugurated by the Tri-motored Ford piloted by R L Baker.
 And the use of the new Adams airmail pick-up device in cities between Pittsburgh and Cleveland was started for the smaller towns without airfield.

 Another first for Pittsburgh was the new service of Week-end air trip excursions to Cleveland and Washington and Sunday Service.
-Because of improved patronage and equipment Cliff reduced rates four times within one year.
+Because of improved patronage and equipment Ball reduced rates four times within one year.

 Ball Aviation Company transferred

-Clifford Ball Aviation Company was purchased by Pittsburgh Aviation Industries Corporation (PAIC), a holding company, November 4, 1930 after the president of PAIC, George R Hann, and Ball came to an agreement.
+Clifford Ball Aviation Company was purchased by Pittsburgh Aviation Industries Corporation (PAIC), a holding company, November 4, 1930, after the president of PAIC, George R Hann, and Ball came to an agreement.
 No changes or additions to the service were made and the new organization would continue to operate under the name Pennsylvania Air Line, Inc (PAL).
 Ball was retained as Vice-President in charge of Operations and general manager.
 PIAC executive secretary Richard W Robbins was made President.
 PAIC had established the Pittsburgh-Butler airport, the Penn School of Aviation and the Pittsburgh Aerial Surveys company and had recently affiliated with Transcontinental and Western Inc to establish a coast-to-coast all air passengers' service via Pittsburgh.

 Resigns post

-Cliff transferred all of his PAL stock to PAIC and resigned from PAL on October 2, 1933 without any explanation.
-Cliff had been vice-president in charge of operations since selling his "Path of the Eagle" passenger and airmail line to PAIC.
-Cliff gave no reason for his withdrawal from PAL only stated he was going on an indefinite leave of absence, going to the World Series and then heading to Florida for a rest.
+Ball transferred all of his PAL stock to PAIC and resigned from PAL on October 2, 1933, without any explanation.
+Ball had been vice-president in charge of operations since selling his "Path of the Eagle" passenger and airmail line to PAIC.
+Ball gave no reason for his withdrawal from PAL only stated he was going on an indefinite leave of absence, going to the World Series and then heading to Florida for a rest.